KristinHenry/vis.social/README.md

 * Boost insteresting posts from our community, and beyond -- images should have alt-text

-* Process reports for our community.
+* Help process reports for our community, and participate in discussions of reports that are unclear.

 * Remind folks to add CWs for off-topic posts that include images of food, etc. check our current guidelines.

+* Help folks learn how to add CWs and edit posts, and so on.

 * If signups are open, help proccess applications to join the instance (community).
 New sign ups are currently closed.